adigoel4/stockAnalysis/README.md

 5. Users can adjust the scaling of the data for a better visual comparison.
 6. The interactive plots will display the closing prices for the last 14 days and the selected historical periods, helping users assess the stock's price similarity.

-### Requirements

-Ensure you have the following libraries installed before running the code:

-- streamlit
-- yfinance
-- pandas
-- datetime
-- matplotlib
-- model
-- cosine_similarity

 ## Bollinger Bands

 Contains Python code for backtesting the Bollinger Bands Double Bottom trading strategy using the `pandas`, `plotly.graph_objects`, `numpy`, `streamlit`, and `yfinance` libraries.
 The code aims to identify bullish "bottom w" patterns and generate buy (LONG) or sell (SHORT) signals based on specific conditions.